tequeter/dryspec/README.md

   - They SHALL have an identifier to reference in associated executable tests (e.g. `fr-login.md#happy-path`).
 - All sections combined, it SHALL describe the expected behavior unambiguously, including the error conditions.
 - MAY have a priority (MoSCoW method) expressed.
-- SHALL have a consistent and semantically meaningful name (no `docs/specs/fr-core.md`).
+- SHALL have a consistent and semantically meaningful name (for example, avoid generic names like `fr-core.md` in the default layout).
 - Unambiguously identifies the FR.
 There SHALL NOT be a second canonical identifier listed inside the file.
 Scenario-level anchors `#happy-path` are fine.

 #### Non-functional Requirements (NFR)

-The software SHALL have non-functional requirements documented as `docs/specs/nfr.md`.
+The software SHALL have non-functional requirements documented (generic layout: `docs/specs/nfr.md`).
 This is a single file for ease of loading into a coding agent's context.

 To allow deep hyperlinking, individual NFRs must have simple, immutable headings.